lfarroco/vscode-ide-purescript/README.md

 Check the "Output" pane, at the very top after the Language Server starts it will list out the purs binary being used, you can check it's the one you expect.

+### Version mismatch

+If you get a "Version mismatch for the externs at..." error it means that the compiled version in your `output/` directory is different from the one that the extensions expects.
+You can fix this by removing the `output/` directory and rebuilding it with `Purescript: Build` on vscode.

 ## API for downstream extensions

 VSCode makes it possible for extensions to expose methods to other extensions for cross-extension interaction.
 The following methods are exposed by `ide-purescript`.